laxman2955/Timeline-Based-Historical-Event-Generation/README.md

-# Timeline Based Historical Event Generation
+# Timeline-Based Historical Event Generation
-Overview

-This project generates historical events in a timeline format using AI.
-Given a topic, it produces chronologically ordered events with clear and simple explanations, helping users understand history easily.
+This project is designed to generate historical events in a timeline format.
+It takes a historical topic as input and presents important events in chronological order with clear and simple explanations.
+The goal of this project is to make history easy to understand and well organized.

-Objectives

-Generate timeline-based historical events

-Present history in a structured, readable form

-Simplify complex historical information

-Tech Stack
+## Purpose of the Project
+The purpose of this project is to arrange historical information in a timeline so that users can easily see how events developed over time.
+It is especially useful for students and learners who want a structured view of history.

+## Technologies Used
-Python
+- Python

-LangChain
+- LangChain

-Google Gemini
+- Google Gemini

-Hugging Face Embeddings
+- Hugging Face Embeddings

-FAISS
+- FAISS

-Jupyter Notebook
+- Jupyter Notebook

-Features
+## Key Features

-Topic-based historical timeline generation

-Chronological event ordering

-Human-readable output

-Usage

-Open the notebook
+- Generates timeline-based historical events
+- Displays events in correct chronological order
+- Uses simple and human-readable language
+- Useful for academic and learning purposes

+## How to Use
+Open the Jupyter Notebook, enter a historical topic, and run the cells.
+The system will generate a timeline of historical events related to the given topic.

+## Author
+Praveen Chauhan

+## License
+This project is licensed under the MIT License.

 Enter a historical topic